 Now Wes puts his investigative and story-telling skills to work for clients

-malpractice, trucking accidents, motor vehicle collisions, abuse, and
+medical malpractice, dental malpractice, trucking accidents, motor vehicle collisions, abuse,

-thus able to handle claims arising from those rare instances when someone
+and thus able to handle claims arising from those rare instances when

 Wes also represents families and small businesses in insurance and contractual disputes.